higsch/covid-spiral/README.md

 Colored area: 7-day average of new cases per one million population

-Black area: 7-day average of new cases per one million population **x 10**
+Black area: 7-day average of new deaths per one million population **x 10**

 Data source: Our world in data